denevell/Natch-Android/README.md

 5a.
 I shouldn't be able to delete a thread I someone else has created
 6. I should load the posts in a thread after it's clicked on, and add a post
-7. I should delete a thread from within the thread page
+7. I should delete a thread from within the thread page 7a.
+I shouldn't be able to delete a thread I someone else has created
 8. I should delete post from a thread, and then see the existing thread, one post less.
 9. I should be able to edit my post
 9a.
 I shouldn't be able to edit a post that's not mine
 10:  I should be able to edit my thread title and content
+10a: I shouldn't be able to edit a thread that's not mine
 11:  I should be able to press more to see more threads
 12:  I should be able to press more to see more posts
 13:  I should see whether I am logged in or not, showing who I am logged in as.